 510(k) Cleared vs. FDA Approved

 This is the most common mistake I see in medical device marketing copy.
 Most medical devices reach the market through the 510(k) pathway, which results in FDA clearance, not FDA approval.
 Approval is reserved for PMA (Premarket Approval) devices — typically Class III, high-risk devices.
 Writing "FDA approved" when your device is 510(k) cleared is not just inaccurate, it's a regulatory violation.
-I've written extensively about this in our FDA marketing compliance guide.
+I've written extensively about this in our FDA marketing compliance guide and our 510(k) clearance marketing claims breakdown.

 Promotional Claims and Clinical Evidence